unhookd/polly/README.md

 # polly - a gitops native, single tenant, micro ci laboratory

+A choose your own adventure git+ops authenticated journaled deployment controller development pipeline kubernetes utility test service.

+`polly` uses the basename of the current "working directory" ($PWD) as a source of information on conventional pipelines.

+There are also the notion of the `polly` deployment "itself", known as `$POLLY`.

-polly can be used to debug several types of ci platforms
+polly can be used to debug several types of ci platforms, to facilitate local CI, and as a general purpose dev tool.

 # .circleci/config.yml